pol-arevalo-soler/PoT-LLM-MatMulFree/README.md

 ### Fused Modules

-We offer a collection of fused modules in `fla.modules` to facilitate faster training:
+We offer a collection of fused modules in `mmfreelm.modules` to facilitate faster training:

 * [`Rotary Embedding`](fla/modules/rotary.py): rotary positional embeddings as adopted by the Llama architecture, a.k.a., Transformer++.
 * [`Norm Layers`](fla/modules/layernorm.py):